 After the virtual flood

-After the virtual flood: risk perceptions, emotions and preparedness after flood risk communication in virtual reality
+After the virtual flood: risk perceptions and flood preparedness after virtual reality risk communication

 - Insights into flood risk misperceptions of homeowners in the Dutch river delta